mdmehedihasan-dev/softnio/README.md

 [Visit Site](https://softnio-iota.vercel.app/)

-This React application serves as the front end for a restaurant website, showcasing features and functionalities for Softnio's potential clients.
+This React application serves as the front end for a restaurant website, created as part of an Assignment task for a front-end developer interview at softnio.com.
 It utilizes modern web technologies and best practices to create a responsive, user-friendly, and visually appealing website.

 ## Features